 - Set aside until ready or store in a jar and refrigerate for later.

 How to cook Pad Thai

 - In a heated non-stick pan with 1 tablespoon oil, sauté shallots until translucent.
 Then add preserved radish & continue to cook for another 1-2 mins over medium heat.
-Add garlic and sauté for another 30 seconds or so.
+Add garlic and sauté for another 30 seconds or so before adding the tofu.

 - Add Chinese chives, mung bean sprouts, chili flakes, and a handful of chopped peanuts.
 Toss noodles with the mixture until well combined.

 - Serve warm with some lime juice, more crushed peanuts, fresh mung bean sprouts, and chili flakes.